-- 57. The mechanism registry administrator shall immediately notify the activity participants, effect the cancellation of Buffer A6.4ERs equal to the amount of reversals, and shall indicate the purpose of cancellation for remediation of reversals in the mechanism registry. - 58.
-For avoidable reversals, for which A6.4ERs have been cancelled from the Reversal Risk Buffer Pool Account, activity participants shall be fully liable for replenishing the Reversal Risk Buffer Pool Account by forwarding the equivalent amount and type (authorized A6.4ER or Mitigation Contribution Unit) of A6.4ERs to the Reversal Risk Buffer Pool Account within a timeframe to be specified by the Supervisory Body. - 59.
-Activity participants should obtain and maintain sufficient coverage under an insurance policy or comparable guarantee products to cover the risk that avoidable reversals occur. - 60.
-The Supervisory Body shall oversee a regular stress-test of the Reversal Risk Buffer Pool Account to assess the resilience of the pool to a range of reversal risk scenarios and to consider and implement any potential remedial actions necessary to manage risks to the robustness of the Reversal Risk Buffer Pool Account. - 61.
-The stress-test shall assess the resilience of the Reversal Risk Buffer Pool Account to a range of reversal risk scenarios based on, inter alia, the range of risk ratings as well as significant loss event(s), affecting the activities linked to the Reversal Risk Buffer Pool Account.
+- 57. The Article 6.4 mechanism registry administrator shall immediately notify the activity participants, effect the cancellation of Buffer 6.4 ERs equal to the amount of reversals requiring remediation, and shall indicate the purpose of cancellation for remediation of reversals in the 6.4 Mechanism Registry. - 58.
+For avoidable reversals, for which A6.4ERs have been cancelled, activity participants shall be fully liable for replenishing the Reversal Risk Buffer Pool by forwarding the equivalent amount and type (authorized A6.4ER or Mitigation Contribution Unit) of 6.4 ERs to the Reversal Risk Buffer Pool account within a timeframe to be specified by the Supervisory Body. - 59.
+Activity participants [may/should/shall] obtain and maintain sufficient coverage under an insurance policy or comparable guarantee product to cover the risk that [avoidable] reversals occur. - 60.
+The Supervisory Body shall oversee a regular stress-test of the Reversal Risk Buffer Pool account to assess the resilience of the pool to a range of reversal risk scenarios and to consider and implement any potential remedial actions necessary to manage risks to the robustness of the Reversal Risk Buffer Pool account. - 61.
+The stress-test shall assess the resilience of the Reversal Risk Buffer Pool account to a range of reversal risk scenarios based on, inter alia, the range of risk ratings as well as significant loss event(s), affecting the activities linked to the Reversal Risk Buffer Pool account.
 The stress-test shall occur at least every three years and in an event of a significant loss event. - 62.
-The Supervisory Body will consider and implement any potential remedial actions necessary to manage risks to the robustness of the Reversal Risk Buffer Pool Account, including ongoing consideration of measures to remediate reversals and ensure the resilience, sufficiency, and solvency of the Reversal Risk Buffer Pool Account, and other appropriate measures and procedures that may provide suitable alternative means to remediate reversals, including the following: - (a) Requirements and approval procedures for the use of insurance policies, or comparable guarantee products, or third-party guarantee approved by the Supervisory Body to cover the risk that reversals occur; - (b) Procedures for establishing, managing, and using a monetary permanence reserve enabling remediation of reversals through the direct or potentially centralized purchase and cancellation of A6.4ERs with negligible or no reversal risk.
+The Supervisory Body will [consider further options] [give ongoing consideration] to remediate reversals, including operation of the Reversal Risk Buffer pool with the aim of ensuring its resilience, sufficiency, and solvency, and other appropriate measures and procedures, and measures that may provide suitable alternative means to remediate reversals including the following: - (a) Requirements and approval procedures for the use of insurance policies, or comparable guarantee product approved by the Supervisory Body to cover the risk that reversals occur which require Reversal Risk Buffer pool replenishment. - (b) Procedures for establishing, managing, and using a monetary permanence reserve enabling remediation of reversals through the direct or potentially centralized purchase and cancellation of 6.4 ERs with negligible or no reversal risk